 DTS is open for high school graduates and older.
 Yes, we’re called “Youth With A Mission,” but there’s no age cap; many of our staff are well beyond their college years, and we often have students of all types.
 So whether you’re a married couple, a family with children, retirees, or fresh out of high school, you’re welcome!

 Once the twelve-week teaching phase of DTS has wrapped up, you’ll take the truth you’ve learned and put it into practice in a ministry setting.
-After 10 days of ministering here in the states, you and your team will head to an overseas destination!
+After ten days of ministering here in the states, you and your team will head to an overseas destination!

-You’ll share the message of Christ through the performing arts, acts of mercy and service, and friendships with people who don’t know Him.
+You’ll share the message of Christ through performing arts, acts of mercy and service, and friendships with people who don’t know Him.
 Each nation and outreach setting is different so ministry activities can vary greatly.
 Our goal is to take the name of Jesus to places where the Gospel is not readily available and share the message of hope in a compelling way.

 We prayerfully handpick international locations for each DTS, giving attention to the giftings and passions of each team as well as the needs of the locations where we minister.
 Our goal is for each student to be both stretched and fulfilled by a variety of ministry activities.
 Recent DTS teams have ministered in Peru, South Africa, Thailand, and Ukraine.
-We also regularly travel to some restricted-access nations that it’s better not to mention here.

 YWAM staff and students live together in separate houses for men and women.
 You’ll find it’s a lot like a family home, just a little bit fuller!
 You’ll be sharing a room with other YWAMers and hanging out in the shared space (like the living room and kitchen).
 This community style of living isn’t a matter of convenience or budget-stretching so much as it’s a part of who we are: God has called us to deep relationship and day-to-day discipleship.